 “My mother’s hoose was like a canteen.
 We went hame fae the mill for breakfast, lunch, then hame for the tea!
 And my brothers were on different shifts so they went hame at different times tae!”

-Two basic, hand-drawn street maps of the centre of Inverkeithing were created by Jane, with the quote meandering along the road from the top of the Mill Brae, along the High Street and turning into Town Hall Street.
-The children were invited to have a think about and respond to the quote, and were shown a short presentation about the history of Caldwell’s Mill, which was demolished in 2012.
-They imagined Grace, whose quote it was, as a young woman, making her way home from the Mill, possibly up the Mill Brae, to her mother’s hoose.
-Would she have seen the same things on her walk that the children can see today?
+The rest of the creative development of the project was given by Rosie to IAI.
+Two hand-drawn street maps of the centre of Inverkeithing were created, with the quote itself written on the street, between the top of Mill Brae, along the High Street and down Townhall Street, the route to the children’ school.
+The children were invited to talk about and respond to the quote.
+They imagined the young lassie, making her way, day after day, to and from the Mill to work.
+We asked, did they think that she would have seen the same things on her walk that the children can see today?

-And, we’re delighted to say that the placemats are still being proudly used daily by diners at the Millbrae Cafe, 58 High Street, Inverkeithing.
+The maps were photographed and the images turned into place mats for the Mill Brae Cafe, where they are still being used daily by diners at the Millbrae Cafe, 58 High Street, Inverkeithing.